prem-k-r/MaterialYouNewTab/README.md

 ## 🛡 Privacy Policy

 MYNT: Material You New Tab prioritizes your privacy and is focused solely on providing a better browsing experience.
+We make the following commitments:
+- **No commercialization** — absolutely no ads, paid features, or premium tiers
+- **No trackers** — no data collection, analytics, or background reporting of any kind
+- **No access to personal information** — all settings, cache, and preferences are stored locally in your browser

 For more details, read our [Privacy Policy](https://prem-k-r.github.io/MaterialYouNewTab/privacy-policy.html).

 ## 📜 License

+Copyright (C) 2024-2025 Prem Kumar

 Copyright (C) 2023-2025 XengShi

-Copyright (C) 2024-2025 Prem Kumar
+> This extension is the continuation of XengShi's Material You NewTab [(_Learn more_)](https://github.com/prem-k-r/MaterialYouNewTab/discussions/28#discussioncomment-13837571).

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 This means you must **not** distribute this software, whether original or modified, to any platform **without** its source code or the reference to its original source code.
 See the [LICENSE](https://github.com/prem-k-r/MaterialYouNewTab/blob/main/LICENSE) file for details.